sakuli/Docs/content/start/Installation.md

 ### 3rd-party dependencies

-One of Sakuli's core components, [nut.js](https://github.com/nut-tree/nut-js), requires OpenCV.
+One of Sakuli's core components, <a href="https://github.com/nut-tree/nut-js" target="_blank">nut.js</a>, requires OpenCV.
 Sakuli ships a pre-built version of OpenCV.
 Nonetheless, the installation still requires some 3rd-party dependencies.

 ### Windows

-In order to install and run Sakuli on Windows you need two additional tools: [Python 2](https://www.python.org/downloads/windows/) and the [Windows Build Tools](https://www.microsoft.com/en-us/download/details.aspx?id=48159).
+In order to install and run Sakuli on Windows you need two additional tools: <a href="https://www.python.org/downloads/windows/" target="_blank">Python 2</a> and the <a href="https://www.microsoft.com/en-us/download/details.aspx?id=48159" target="_blank">Windows Build Tools</a>.

 To avoid eventual installation problems for Windows users we recommend to first install Python 2 on your system separately by downloading the required version from the official web page.
 Afterwards you can install the Windows Build Tools manually or via NPM using: